Woman and Child

 Woman and Child (Persian: زن و بچه, romanized: Zan O Bache) is a 2025 Iranian drama film written and directed by Saeed Roustayi, starring Parinaz Izadyar, Payman Maadi, Hasan Pourshirazi, Fereshteh Sadre Orafaee and Sahar Goldoost.

 The film had its world premiere at the main competition of the 78th Cannes Film Festival on 22 May 2025, where it was nominated for the Palme d'Or.
-It was theatrically released in Iran on 23 July 2025.
+It was theatrically released in Iran on 23 July 2025 and in France on 25 February 2026.

 Synopsis

-The film follows a 35-year-old widowed nurse named Mahnaz who is raising her children alone and struggling with her rebellious son.
+The film follows a 45-year-old widowed nurse named Mahnaz who is raising her children alone and struggling with her rebellious son.
 As she prepares to marry her fiancé, Hamid, her son Aliyar is suspended from school.
 When a tragic accident turns everything upside down, Mahnaz sets out to seek justice and reparation.